Smithsonite/picool/README.md

 sudo reboot
 ```

-the configuration block for when the monitor willkick your fan on can be fond in the fancontrol.py file
+The configuration block for when the monitor willkick your fan on can be fond in the fancontrol.py file

 ```
 #!/usr/bin/env python3